QuKunLab/APEC/Updates.md

+**Updates on 2019-04-25**

+    We corrected the error on line 181 of cluster_byAccesson.py.

 **Updates on 2019-04-21**

     There is a problem with the TSNE package in scikit-learn when analyzing a large number of cells.